manuGil/lecture-notes/git-lecture-notes.md

 #### a.
 Create GitHub Repo
 > Go to Github and create an empty and public repository called `patients-analysis`.

-Repo description: *analysis of treatments for inflammation*
+- Repo description: *analysis of treatments for inflammation*

 #### b.
 Add Remote to Local Repo
-> At your local repository (on the terminal), add the remote repo and push the content.
+> In your local repository (on the terminal), add the remote repository and push the content.

-* connect to remote
+* Connect to remote
     ```shell
     $ git remote add origin <https://url/to/your-remote-repo>
     ```

-* check that remote was added
+* Check that remote was added
     ```shell
     $ git remote -v
     $ git branch -M main [will change the name of the main branch of the repo to make it more friendly]
     $ git push -u origin main
     ```
-> **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it, when it needs your username and password.
-In **Windows**: a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window.
+> **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it, when your username and password is requred.
+In **Windows**: a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window).
 For typing the username and password only once in the terminal.
 Type the following before using **git push**: `unset SSH_ASKPASS`

 #### c.
-Check the repo has been completed successfully
+Check the Content Repositoy is in GitHub
 * Go back to your repo page and refresh the browser.

 * To pull changes from the remote: